How Much Soil for a 5 Gallon Pot

 At the gardening centers you’ll find many shapes and sizes of 5-gallon pot.
 For our needs, we prefer to grow in 5-gallon buckets.
 They’re readily available and a consistent size, helpful if you’re using multiple buckets and need uniformity in a structure such as our outdoor hydroponic bucket planter.

 No matter the shape of the container, a 5-gallon pot of any size will hold the same amount of soil.
-The amount of soil to fill a 5-gallon pot or bucket is approximately 0.7 cubic feet.
-If your soil comes in bags of 2 cu. ft. then you should be able to fill about three 5-gallon pots.
+The amount of soil to fill a 5-gallon pot or bucket is the same.
+If the bucket is 12″ wide and 14.5″ tall and you fill it 90% of the way to the top, you’ll need about 0.85 cubic foot of soil.
+If you buy soil in 2 cu. ft. bags, then you should be able to fill at least two 5-gallon pots.
 This volume will also be the same whether using a soil mix or hydroponic mediums.

 The volume mentioned above is factoring in all components of the soil mix.
-If you’re going to be mixing perlite, vermiculite, compost, etc. then you will use 0.7 cu. ft. of the final mix per 5-gallon pot or bucket.
+If you’re going to be mixing perlitevermiculite, compost, etc. then you will use 0.85 cu. ft. of the final mix per 5-gallon pot or bucket.
 Mixing other components will also affect the weight but the average weight of pure soil could be as much as 40lbs per container so plan accordingly when considering a structure or stand to support the pots.

 When growing in containers it’s important that the soil has proper drainage but still retains the proper amount of moisture.
 We prefer to mix our own potting soil rather than purchasing it premixed, which can be a cost saver.
 Our mix is as follows: